Click to visit the American Heartworm Society's site.

 3) Veterinary Care

 It should be understood that it is very common for dogs who have undergone heartworm treatment to test positive for heartworms for up to 12 months following treatment.
 This is because of the microfilaria which may still be in their bloodstream.
 Thus, a heartworm test in the first twelve months may quite well be a false-positive.
-We urge that veterinarians in the North contact the treating veterinarian in the South, as it is ill advised to treat a dog twice.
+It is important to note that a treated dog should not be given anesthesia during the first six months following heartworm treatment.
+Also, there may be a temporary swelling or lump at the treatment site, on a dog’s lower back near the hip, which is not a cause for concern.
+We urge that veterinarians in the North contact the treating veterinarian in the South with any questions, especially with regard to a positive heartworm test within the first year after treatment, as it is ill advised to treat a dog twice.

 4) Things to watch for after treatment